HMS Anson (1781): Post script

 Henry Trengrouse, a Cornish resident of the area, witnessed Anson's wreck.
 Distressed by the loss of life caused by the difficulties in attaching lines to the wreck, he developed a rocket apparatus to shoot lines across the surf to shipwrecks enabling the rescue of survivors in cradles.
 This was an early form of the breeches buoy.
-An example of his life-saving apparatus is on display at Helston Folk Museum, as is a cannon salvaged from Anson.
+An example of his life-saving apparatus is on display at Helston Folk Museum.

-A carved figure from the stern of HMS Anson was sold at auction for £19,975 and is currently displayed on the Holland America cruise liner MS Noordam outside the Level 10 Observation Lounge.

 Two of her cannon now guard the entrance of Porthleven Harbour; they were recovered in 1961 from the sands at Loe Bar, the site of the wreck.